p2ppsr/wallet-storage/README.md

 On success:
 Result txid is the requested transaction hash
-Result rawTx will be Buffer containing raw transaction bytes.
+Result rawTx will be an array containing raw transaction bytes.
 Result name will be the responding service's identifying name.
 Returns result without incrementing active service.